jaredtwhite/jaredtwhite.github.io/index.md

 ### Summary
 My research studies the Banach and operator algebras associated with locally compact groups, and seeks to better understand how properties of the underlying group are reflected in the associated algebras, and vice versa.
 These algebras include measure algebras, Fourier-Stieltjes algebras, and Beurling algebras, among others.
 One important aspect of this research concerns better understanding the structure and properties of the (left/right/two-sided) ideals of these algebras.
 Other interests of mine include amenability, Arens products on biduals, and algebras of operators on a Banach space.

+## In Preparation

+Non-Weiner groups With a Gelfand pair (with Max Carter).

+Radicals of biduals of Beurling algebras can be different for the two Arens products

 ## Publications

 [1] J. T. White, Weak\*-simplicity of convolution algebras on discrete groups, *Studia Mathematica* **273** (2024), 267-289. [arXiv](https://arxiv.org/abs/2309.15570)